Focused Practice in Hospital Medicine

 To earn the certificate, you must:

-- Earn 100 MOC points in the past 10 years, 60 of which need to have been in the past three years,
+- Earn 100 MOC points in the past five years or be participating in the MOC reciprocity program.

 - Have a self and senior attestation to meeting patient encounter thresholds on file in the past three years.

 You do not need to complete requirements in any particular order.
-Your Hospital Medicine Progress Report will show our outstanding requirements for earning the certificate.
+However, if you do not complete the requirements within three years of entering the program, you will be prompted to resubmit the initial attestation to update your practice information.
+Your Physician Portal will show your outstanding requirements for earning the certificate.

 The FPHM certificate issued is contingent upon participating in Maintenance of Certification (MOC).
-The certificate will remain valid as long as you continue to participate in the MOC program.
+Once earned, the certificate will remain valid as long as you continue to meet the MOC program requirements.

-- You are eligible to take the Hospital Medicine MOC exam upon being approved to enter the program.
+You are eligible to take a Hospital Medicine MOC assessment upon being approved to enter the program.

-- Only the Hospital Medicine MOC exam satisfies the exam requirement for the FPHM MOC program.
+- The Hospital Medicine 10 year MOC exam or the Hospital Medicine Knowledge Check-In (once it launches in 2020) satisfies the assessment requirement for the FPHM MOC program.

-- If you are in the FPHM MOC program, you can also sit for the Internal Medicine MOC exam.
+- While you are in the FPHM MOC program, you can also take the Internal Medicine MOC exam or, if eligible, the Knowledge Check-In.

-In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam and maintaining an unrestricted medical license, participants must earn 100 self-evaluation points in the past 5 years, 60 of which have to be in the past 3 years.
-Of the 60 points in the past 3 years, 20 points must be medical knowledge.
+In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam or Knowledge Check-In (once it launches in 2020) and maintaining an unrestricted medical license, participants must earn 100 MOC in the past five years or be participating in the MOC reciprocity program.

-If you have previously enrolled in MOC and earned self-evaluation points, your points may automatically be applied toward the self-evaluation requirements for the FPHM MOC program.
+If you have previously participated in MOC, your MOC points may automatically be applied toward the requirements for the FPHM MOC program.

 Maintaining Your Certification